HomeXLabs/front-end-test/README.md

 ## The Test

 You will be given a "mock server" (aka a JS file with some functions) that will give you some mock data.
 From this, you will create a dropdown that will query this server, and display the results to the user.
 You will also create the filter function that is used on the server side.
-Get as creative or as simple as you want this this, just keep in mind, the "mock server" has the ability to return anywhere from 1 user to Infinity users, so mess around with that and make sure that with different data counts, the UI still feels fast and functions properly.
+Get as creative or as simple as you want, just keep in mind, the "mock server" has the ability to return anywhere from 1 user to Infinity users, so mess around with that and make sure that with different data counts, the UI still feels fast and functions properly.

 In the **Guidelines** section you will see some rules around what you can/cannot use, and what the expectations are for the final product.